A'ja Wilson: WNBA

-On June 30, 2023, Wilson signed a contract extension with the Aces to keep herself in Las Vegas.
+On June 30, 2023, Wilson signed a contract extension with the Aces to stay in Las Vegas.

-On August 22, 2023, Wilson achieved a new career high in points, scoring 53 points along with 7 rebounds in a 112–100 victory over the Atlanta Dream.
-Her 53-point showing tied the WNBA's single game record and is one of three 50-plus point performances in WNBA history.
+On August 22, 2023, Wilson achieved a new career high in points, scoring 53 points along with seven rebounds in a 112–100 victory over the Atlanta Dream.
+Her 53-point showing tied the WNBA's single-game record and was one of three 50-plus-point performances in WNBA history at the time.

-Despite another strong 2023 regular season and being amongst the WNBA leaders in points, rebounds and blocks per game, Wilson fell short of garnering back-to-back MVP honors.
-She did, however, repeat as Defensive Player of the year in 2023.
+Wilson was named first-team All-WNBA in 2023.
+She additionally repeated as Defensive Player of the Year.

-A'ja Wilson on the bench for the Las Vegas Aces.
-Wilson was out with an injured ankle against the New York Liberty, September 8, 2024.
+Wilson during a game against the Minnesota Lynx in August 2026.

-Fueled by Wilson's late 2023 season dominance, the Aces swept their first two 2023 playoff series against the Chicago Sky and Dallas Wings, respectively.
-The Aces carried that momentum into the Finals against the New York Liberty, winning the first two games of the series at home, while extending their playoff winning streak to eight games.
-Despite a Game 3 setback on the Liberty's home floor and losing two starters to injury, Wilson and the Aces overcame a late double-digit Game 4 deficit to defeat the Liberty 70-69 and win their second consecutive WNBA title, the first back-to-back WNBA championship since the Los Angeles Sparks repeated as champs in 2001 and 2002.
-Wilson posted averages of 23.8 points and 11.8 rebounds per game in the 2023 WNBA Finals, which bested her 2023 regular season numbers of 22.8 points and 9.5 rebounds per game.
-She was awarded her first Finals MVP for her impressive performance in the Aces-Liberty series.
+The Aces swept their first two 2023 playoff series against the Chicago Sky and Dallas Wings, respectively.
+In the Finals against the New York Liberty, the Aces won the first two games of the series at home, while extending their playoff winning streak to eight games.
+Despite a game 3 setback on the Liberty's home floor and losing two starters to injury, Wilson and the Aces overcame a late double-digit game 4 deficit to defeat the Liberty 70–69 and win their second consecutive WNBA title, the first back-to-back WNBA championship since the Los Angeles Sparks repeated as champs in 2001 and 2002.
+Wilson posted averages of 23.8 points and 11.8 rebounds per game in the 2023 WNBA Finals, which bested her 2023 regular-season numbers of 22.8 points and 9.5 rebounds per game.
+She was awarded her first Finals MVP for her performance in the Aces–Liberty series.